kteender/kteender.github.io/rates.md

 - Greyscale artwork (digital or ink): starts at $195
 - Colored artwork (digital or ink): starts at $240 -->

 My primary factor in determining an estimate for animation is the complexity of the sequential storytelling in the project, not the number of seconds.
-Here are some different types of animation at varying complexity levels:
+Here are some different types of animation I do, at varying complexity levels:
 - <a href="https://youtube.com/shorts/ZnRyvwhpaTc">monologue animation</a>
 - <a href="https://youtu.be/bdLR8P7IjsE">vignette animation</a>
 - <a href="https://youtu.be/Se0dHhJN5Q4">dialogue animation</a>